GovTechSG/techpass-user-docs/docs/techpass-faqs.md

 <hr/></details><br>

-<details><summary style="font-size:18px">My TechPass account is active but my SEED onboarding email invitation has expired.
+<details data-is-size="medium"><summary>My TechPass account is active but my SEED onboarding email invitation has expired.
 How do I get another SEED onboarding email invitation?</summary>

 Your SEED onboarding email invitation is valid only for 30 days.